Did you know that laser tag was an invention inspired by the movie Star Wars?

 George Carter III, the inventor of Photon and founder of the commercial laser tag industry, introduced the first arena in 1984.
 The game has enjoyed commercial success and has become ubiquitous in the amusement industry.

 There’s no doubt that George Lucas’s vision has made an imprint in our culture and the timeless allure of laser tag.
 However, the use of new technologies does not always equate to critical acclaim and box office success.

-When it comes to manufacturing laser tag equipment, the same holds, adding more LED lights or LCD screens for the sake of it does not always equate to the better player experience.
+When it comes to manufacturing laser tag equipment, the same holds; adding more LED lights or LCD screens for its sake does not always equate to a better player experience.
 As we discussed before, there are many other crucial factors in creating better gameplay.

 Incremental Changes to Phasers and Vests

 When you look at the evolution of equipment at the Laser Tag Museum, you’ll notice the use of different designs and materials over the years.
 You’ll also find that none of them replicate, or copy other phasers and vests.

 As with any good product, functionality, reliability, and ease of use are the foundational components every manufacturer must meet.
 Fortunately for owners and operators, these requirements have become an industry-standard over the years.

 Great products spark positive emotions and ultimately create habits.
 They emerge from a user-centric strategy that spreads positive word-of-mouth, thus triggering mass appeal.

 Take Tesla, for example.
 They didn’t replicate the driver experience; they took it to a whole new level.
 With features like Autopilot, electric charging, and more appealing design, they have significantly impacted the automobile industry.